BretteFitzgibbon/music-and-muses/README.txt

 -- Reply box
    A Paragraph object whose size expands based on the length of the response.
 It does not accumulate replies from multiple questions.

 The most challenging aspect was calling OpenAI.
 In a prior attempt, our program could not be pushed to GitHub because the OpenAI API key was exposed.
 It was flagged as a "secret" by OpenAI and was disabled after we pushed it.
-We should have set an environment variable.
-Using the LangChain4j demo key that came from class worked because the exact string of numbers and letters was not exposed.
+We should have set an environment variable in the terminal.
+But using the LangChain4j demo key that came from class worked as well.